asnt/eccv2020-sharp-workshop/doc/challenge_1_track_2.md

 The evaluation is performed on the ears, the hands and the feet (areas with fine details).
 The rest of the body is ignored.
+The hand region starts at the wrist.
+The foot region starts at the ankle.

 The texture is ignored as it is less reliable on the areas with fine details on the synthetic data.